-Boil meat in a large pot of salted water with black cardamom, cloves, cinnamon stick, cumin seeds, 2 sliced red onions and 1 tbsp. of crushed garlic.
-Bring to boil, cover pot and simmer on low heat till mutton is tender, about two hours.
+- Add meat in a large pot of salted water with black cardamom, cloves, cinnamon stick, cumin seeds, 2 sliced red onions and 1 tbsp. of crushed garlic.
+Bring to boil, cover pot and simmer on low heat till mutton is tender, about 2 hours.
 Once the meat is tenderized, remove the meat with a slotted spoon and set aside.
 Strain the bone broth and set aside.

-Once the water boils out, wrap lid with a clean tea towel and place it securely on the pot.
+- Once the water boils out, wrap lid with a clean kitchen towel and place it securely on the pot.
 Let rice steam on very low heat for 10 minutes.

-Place pulao on serving platter and fluff with a fork.
-Serve with savory yogurt “raita” and spicy chutney.
+- Place pulao on serving platter and fluff with a fork.